IHP Research & Engagement Fund Mini Grants

 • Project description (2-3 pages)

-• A description of the proposed project that addresses the problem the project is seeking to solve, the gap it is seeking to fill, and/or its central research questions; provides relevant background and context; explains the approach or methods the project will use; and lists anticipated outcomes (publications, websites, exhibits, walking tours, events, conferences, etc.)
+• A description of the proposed project that articulates the central question or problem the project is seeking to address; provides relevant background and context; explains the approach or methods the project will use; and lists anticipated outputs (publications, websites, exhibits, walking tours, events, conferences, etc.)

 • If an existing project, please address progress to date and what activities and additional work this funding will support.